ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 1. Move to point A.

-2. Take the box at point A.
+2. Pick up the box at point A.

 3. If there is no obstacle, move to point B. Otherwise, stop.